You’re about to discover how to create an online course.

 Choose your course price based on these factors:

 - Personalized support.
 How much individual support will you provide?
 Higher-touch formats cost more.

 - Results.
 What is the value of your MVO to the student?
 A course that helps them make or save money warrants a higher price.

 - Industry benchmark.
 How much are others charging for similar programs?
 If your students are used to paying a certain amount, they’ll balk at something that’s widely different (unless you can effectively justify it).

 - Course price.
 How much do you want to charge for your full course?
-If it will be a $4997-course, then a $97-pilot seems ludicrous.
+If the full course will have a $4997 price tag, then a $97 pilot seems ludicrous.

 - Experience and expertise.
 How much of an authority are you on the topic?
 If you’ve been in the industry for 20+ years and have all the recognized credentials, then you can (and should) charge more than someone who’s new in the field.